-The development rate in Q1 2021 was down from plan, but adequate to maintain several sublevels of development in front of the planned mining sequence of 2021.
+The development rate in Q2 2021 was adequate to maintain several sublevels of development in front of the planned mining sequence of 2021.
 This provides flexibility to adapt to mining issues, and the ability to continue meeting and exceeding ounce production targets in a sustainable manner.
 Pilar utilizes an external contractor in the lowest portion of the mine for development, extending the main ramp and developing new sub-levels.
 Jaguar crews develop metres in the areas of active mining.
-Development rates for 2021 are targeted to exceed 2020 rates as the mine has started developing new areas (SW orebody and Torre orebody) higher in the mine that will provide additional options to sustain current production rates.
-Q1 2021 saw production coming from Sublevel 9.1 SW.
+The mine is planning to initiate a new development project to increase access to and to grow the SW (southwest) ore system.
+The SW reserves and resources currently total over 170,000 ounces of measured, indicated and inferred resources at approximately 4 grams per tonne (AIF December 31, 2020).
+Mining on 9 level this year has indicated potential continuity from the second level through the eight level.
+The project will access these levels and can potentially double the SW resource, providing the mine with growth potential from higher in the mine.